The Clear Edge

 • Result: 31 leads.

 Same effort, 7.7x different outcome.
-Consistency compounds.
-Randomness resets.
+Consistency compounds; randomness resets.

-Calculate sustainable cadence.
-One quality piece takes 90-120 minutes:
+Solution — calculate a sustainable cadence.
+One quality piece takes 90–120 minutes:

 • Research: 20 minutes